High School Principal Derrick Nelson Falls Into Coma, Dies After Donating Bone Marrow To A Boy He Never Met

 There were some complications going into the surgery.
 Nelson told the school paper that he suffered from sleep apnea, so doctors were not able to use anesthesia during the donation procedure.
 Because Nelson was a carrier for sickle cell anemia, they were also unable to conduct the procedure intravenously.
 That left one option — undergoing the procedure using just local anesthesia.

-There was some kind of complication during the procedure, and Nelson fell into a coma.
-Family members gathered in his hospital room as the condition worsened, holding vigil and praying he would recover, but Nelson passed away on Sunday.
+There was some kind of complication during the procedure and Nelson fell into a coma.
+Family members gathered in his hospital room as the condition worsened, holding a vigil and praying he would recover, but Nelson passed away on Sunday.

 But those who knew Derrick Nelson were not surprised that he would be willing to undergo a procedure to help a total stranger from a foreign country.

 “He was the type of guy to take the shirt off his back and give it to you,” Nelson’s father told NJ.com.

 “He was very good at everything he did.
 He gave 100 percent of his life to education.”

 New Jersey community in mourning for passing of Westfield High School principal Derrick Nelson: https://t.co/49aG9RmbAF